PlugsMC/ChunksLoader/README.md

 Reload the server or restart it after changing the configuration so the new values take effect.

+## Player simulation (Minecraft 1.21+)

+Simulated players let a loader keep farms and other mechanics active by acting as if someone is standing on the loader block.
+The feature is available on servers running Minecraft **1.21** or newer and is controlled from the chunk loader menu:

+1. Place a loader and right-click it to open the GUI.
+2. Activate the loader with the dye item if it is currently disabled.
+3. Click the player-head slot to toggle player emulation on or off.

+When emulation is enabled the loader spawns an invisible spectator-mode player at its location while it is active.
+Older server versions show the toggle as a greyed-out dye and keep the feature disabled automatically.【F:src/main/java/bout2p1_ograines/chunksloader/ChunksLoaderPlugin.java†L370-L468】

 ## Map integrations

 * **Dynmap** – When Dynmap is installed, the plugin creates a dedicated marker